SparkyzCodez/FSRM-Anti-ransomware/README.md

 Now to business:

 We're skipping FSRM-Anti-ransomware version 2.4.x and proceeding directly to 2.5.x BUT it's not uploaded to Git just yet.
-I'll post a message here when I get it completed and uploaded.
+I'll post a message here when I get it completed and uploaded. __UPDATE: This is now in the master branch and we're on version 2.5.__

 There's a new triggered script to deny permissions to shares that now includes event log messages and a fail safe in case the FSRM event timers are set to anything but 0 minutes (critical setting).
 The location of the triggered script defaults to the same directory as the FSRM-Anti-ransomare script too, but it's still configurable.
 An additional feature in the triggered script is that you will be able to use it to unlock a user's account by passing the ***-Unlock*** switch to the script.
 It also outputs messages to the Windows event log.